hhuzzz/Vscode-Configuration/README.md

 # Vscode-Configuration
-Configuration template of C/C++in VSCode
+Configuration template of different languages(now only C/C++) in VSCode

+Usage

++ Create a new .vscode folder
++ Find platform and language you need in this repository
++ You 'll see the configuration file and just put them in .vscode folder